DoctorKhan/The-Social-Game-Book/src/20_part/186_hollow_middle_architecture.md

 3. Manipulation — power can dictate terms to isolated groups
 4. The death of true politics — only zero‑sum struggles over the System remain

+### Design or Drift?
+Two things can be true at once:

+- There is an emergent hollowing driven by systems optimizing for scale and efficiency.
+- Elites have repeatedly discovered and exploited this drift, accelerating it when it benefits them.

+Call it opportunistic exploitation: a consistent pattern of benefiting from fragmentation without requiring a single, timeless conspiracy.
+This framing keeps us focused on structure and incentives, not villains.

 But the Alliance Sphere is more than just infrastructure; it's a shared story.
 The post-war baby boom was powered by a strong national identity that functioned as a massive, cohesive Alliance Sphere.
 The "hollowing" was not just the removal of local institutions; it was the replacement of that unifying, forward-looking story with the divisive, isolating, and meaningless games of the System.
 To rebuild the Alliance Sphere, we must not only create new structures but also tell a new, more compelling story.